oshirohugo/opencv-python-dev-dockerfile/README.md

     --device /dev/video0 \
     <image-name>
 ```
+Note that we map the host camera divice to be used by docker container.

-when you finish, disable permission to connect to your X server host:
+When you finish, disable permission to connect to your X server host:

 ```bash
 $ xhost -local:root